jambuur/APEDSK99/README.md

 With the ADSR() and ARST() CALLs, keep in mind you might need to reset the TI if the relevant DSR powerup routines have not been executed previously.

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.

+All CALL's use a simple 2-way 16 byte buffer for data exchange at @>5FD6 in the DSR address space.
+It allows you to manipulate the buffer from assembly or CALL LOAD/ and call the relevant Arduino routine directly (see "direct call examples" in the documentation).

 One thing to keep in mind with _TI EXTENDED BASIC_ is that DSR CALL's don't work from a running program, only from the "command prompt". _TI BASIC_ is not that picky.